roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 Both the `update` and `behavior` functions take one or more parameters, where the first parameter is always the `id` of the module.
 The second parameter, if required, is usually the behavior, and subsequent parameters are the  parameters of that behavior.
 For example `behavior("example1", "set percent", 30)`.

 Sometimes, the module can be sent settings on initialisation, for example - see the `Progress` module html below.
 Settings are sent via the `settings` prop.
 Similarly, some modules allow JSON settings to be sent when being updated, so the `update` function allows that possibility as well.

+Note that when defining the settings for a Fomantic UI element, callback functions won't execute in the context of the calling module.
+See [this document](./Functions.md) for a way to set up such functions.

 ```html
 <script lang="ts">